 Who These Companies Are

-The reps are typically young, housed together away from home, transported to neighbourhoods in vans, and trained intensively before they ever knock on a door.
+The reps are typically young, housed together away from home, transported to neighborhoods in vans, and trained intensively before they ever knock on a door.
 Many have never worked in security before in their lives.
 They are salespeople.
 The product is secondary.

 They recruit heavily from college campuses, promising life-changing summer income on 100% commission with no base salary.
 The only way to make money is to close.
 That pressure flows directly to your doorstep.